nicklockwood/BaseModel/README.md

 BaseModel is really designed as an *alternative* to Core Data for developers who prefer to have a little more control over the implementation of their data stack.
 BaseModel gives you precise control over the location and serialisation of your data files, whilst still proving enough automatic behaviour to save you from writing the same code over and over again.

 BaseModel is designed to work with the AutoCoding library (https://github.com/nicklockwood/AutoCoding).
 It does not require this library to function, but when used in combination, BaseModel objects support automatic loading and saving without needing to write your own NSCoding methods.
+Use of AutoCoding is completely optional.
+For an example of how it works, check out the *AutoTodoList* example.

+BaseModel is also designed to work with the HRCoder library (https://github.com/nicklockwood/HRCoder) as an alternative mechanism for loading an saving data in a human readable/editable format.
+When used in conjunction with AutoCoding, HRCoder allows you to specify your data files in a standard format and avoid having to write any `setWith...` methods.
+Use of HRCoder is completely optional.
+For an example of how this works, check out the *HRTodoList* and *HRAutoTodoList* examples.

 Supported OS & SDK Versions